 We're producing a series of 'vlogs' on a range of subjects we hope that our candidates will find useful.
 The first is about confidence.
 Hope you enjoy it! https://www.youtube.com/watch?v=HqpClpRCSKc Once you've gained more confidence, find your next job here

 Written by Kiana Kalantar-Hormozi, Evenbreak’s Candidate Engagement Manager.
 We spoke to five different disabled candidates about their dream job as a child.
 We asked them what they do now.
 What barriers have they faced?
 How did they overcome them?
-And made a video to share their answers with the world… As a child I … Continue reading What was your dream job as a child?
+And made a video to share their answers with the world… As a child I wanted … Continue reading What was your dream job as a child?

 Develop into the kind of leader that others want to follow, leading a team of up to 15 colleagues by your third year Gain a BA (Hons) in Business Management and Leadership, and CMI status with the Chartered Management Institute Work with, and learn from, our senior leadership team Barclays Higher Apprenticeship programme offers you … Continue reading Fancy being paid to get your degree?